amirreza-bhb/Prophet-EMD-for-time-series-forecasting/README.md

 ## How to Run

-1. Replace `#path/to/dataset` in the notebook with your CSV file path.
-2. Ensure the CSV includes two columns:
-   - `ds`: Date or timestamp
-   - `y`: Time series values
+1.Place your datasets as CSV files in the ./Datasets/ directory, each containing ds and y columns.
+2.Ensure precomputed ICEEMDAN IMFs are available as CSV files in ./iceemdan_imfs/ICEEMDAN/ folder, named {dataset_name}_iceemdan_imf.csv.
-3. Execute the notebook cells in sequence:
+3.Run the notebook cells in order:
-   - First: Chaos and STL analysis
+&emsp; -Chaos and STL analysis
-   - Then: Feature extraction via R
-   - Finally: EMD/CEEMDAN + Prophet forecasting and evaluation
-4. Review output metrics and plots.
+&emsp; -R-based feature extraction
+&emsp; -Prophet forecasting using EMD, CEEMDAN, and ICEEMDAN methods 4.Review output metrics, forecasts, and plots saved in ./result/{dataset_name}_result/.
 ---

 ## Key Highlights

-- **Lyapunov Exponent** helps detect chaos in the time series.
+- **Lyapunov Exponent** detects chaos within time series data.
-- **EMD & CEEMDAN** break the series into meaningful intrinsic components.
-- **Prophet** is run independently on each IMF to model trends and seasonality.
-- **Feature Extraction** leverages R's rich ecosystem (`tsfeatures`) and Python libraries.
+- **EMD, CEEMDAN, and ICEEMDAN** provide layered decompositions for improved forecasting.
+- **Prophet** models are applied individually to each IMF, capturing intrinsic modes effectively.
+- **ICEEMDAN IMFs** are sourced from original published methods to ensure reproducibility and benchmark alignment.
+- **R** Integration enriches feature extraction with established time series statistical summaries.
-- **Evaluation** uses test data to compute MAPE and RMSE over a 12-step forecast horizon.
+- **Evaluation Metrics** include MAPE and RMSE over multi-step forecast horizons

 ---

 ## References

 - Abbasimehr, H., Behboodi, A., & Bahrini, A. (2023).
 A novel hybrid model to forecast seasonal and chaotic time series.
 Expert Systems with Applications, 239, Article 122461.